 This photograph shows the effects of war on Birmingham, along with other clearances for the improvement of the area.
 Modern buildings can be seen in the distance.
 This corner block almost stands in isolation and it wouldn't be too long before these buildings were cleared for road-widening.
 The business of Samuel Ridgway was known for steel tubular furniture though the shop front suggests its primary role was retailing lamps and electrical accessories.
 The shop was located at No.73 and was the last property on this side of Digbeth.
 To the right of the photograph one can see an entrance for Wood's Garage in Rea Street.
 This firm moved to a new service station on the corner of Station Street and Dudley Street.

-Once again featuring the Civic Hall and Institute, this earlier view of Digbeth shows shops that stood on the opposite side of the road plus a tantalising glimpse of the Horse and Groom to the left of the photograph.
+Once again featuring the Civic Hall and Institute, this earlier view of Digbeth shows a row of shops that stood on the opposite side of the road plus a tantalising glimpse of the Horse and Groom to the left of the photograph.
 St. John's Church at Deritend can be seen in the distance.
 The first shop on the right was at No.62 Digbeth and occupied by Sonia Ladies' Gowns and Mantle.
 According to a sign in the shop window bridal gowns were a speciality of this store.
 The shop next door probably offered a complementary service in that it had recently been occupied by the hatter Morris Rose.
 However, the shop display here suggests that the business had moved or folded.
 The next shop along was Bolton's shoe shop in a retail space formerly occupied by the butcher Walter Sims.
 Bolton's here have an extensive range of shoes on display in the windows and dozens hung outside.
 In the mid-19th century this property was a beer house.

 At the coach station, Digbeth has retained its historic tradition of being at the heart of Birmingham's road transport network.
 The building may be modern but the site has a fascinating history.
 It is partly on the site of the aforementioned corn and slitting mill thought to have been constructed around 1549 by William Askerick.
 However, the majority of the coach station occupies the sites of two important tan yards of Digbeth.
 A conjectural map for 1553 based on a contemporary survey shows the tan yards of the Colmore and Elesmore families.
 The latter had rights to a water course which was employed in the washing of skins before drying on the edge of Mill Meadows, later known as Porter's Meadows.
 The aeration would have taken place roughly on the future site of the Anchor Inn.